 - Osteoarthritis also involves progressive loss of cartilage.
-The cartilage tries to repair itself, the bone remodels, the underlying (subchondral) bone hardens, and bone cyst form.
+The cartilage tries to repair itself, the bone remodels, the underlying (subchondral) bone hardens, and bone cysts form.
 This process has several phases.

 - The stationary phase of disease progression in osteoarthritis involves the formation of osteophytes

 - Osteoarthritis progresses further with obliteration of the joint space.

 - The appearance of subchondral cysts (cysts in the bone underneath the cartilage) indicates the erosive phase of disease progression in osteoarthritis.

 - The last phase in the disease progression involves bone repair and remodeling.

 - Joint cartilage is a layer of tissue present at the joint surfaces that sustains joint loading and allows motion.
 It is gel-like, porous, and elastic.
 Normal cartilage provides a durable, low-friction, load-bearing surface for joints.

 - Articular surface is the area of the joint where the ends of the bones meet, or articulate, and function like a ball bearing.